 7. Avoid Debts Unless it Is Use To Purchase Asset

-No one tries to get in debt.
-It’s just one of those things that happens without your notice, or may even feel as if it’s out of your control.
+No one tries to get into debt.
+It’s just one of those things that happen without your notice, or may even feel as if it’s out of your control.

 There are many circumstances in which it’s appropriate to borrow money, so it’s worth keeping a few rules of thumb in mind when taking on debt.